WeCanCodeIT/CleMasterSyllabus/Homework/Week Three Vehicle.md

 ## Overview

 In this assignment, you will be tasked with building a base vehicle class.
 You MUST use TDD to accomplish this assignment.
-There MUST be a test for every item in you Vehicle class.
+There MUST be a test for every item in your Vehicle class.

 ## Submission